ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 If you have changed the size of your VM running ZenHub Enterprise, you can use the `zhe-config` tool to scale the application to fit the new hardware size.
 Here is the general re-size process to follow:

 1. SSH onto your ZenHub VM and put ZenHub into maintenance mode

 ```bash
 zhe-config --maintenance enable
 ```

 2. Re-size your VM according to your hosting provider's instructions
 3. SSH onto your ZenHub VM and scale ZenHub

 ```bash
 zhe-config --reload
 ```

+### 6.6 Configuring a Secondary VM

+If you would like set up a secondary ZenHub Enterprise VM for staging or disaster recovery, it is important to configure it correctly so that the configuration values are compatible with the data being restored from the primary VM.

+1. Follow sections [3.1](#31-deploy-the-vm) and [3.2](#32-configure-access-and-network) to deploy your secondary VM
+2. Copy `/opt/zenhub/configuration/internal.secret.env` from your primary VM and place it on your secondary VM at the same folder location
+3. Fill out your secondary's [configuration file](#33-configure-zenhub) and run the configuration
+   > ⚠️ **NOTE:** If the secondary is being used for disaster recovery, we recommend using the same configuration values for both environments, and controlling which is "active" with DNS.
+If you want to have two environments running in parallel (such as for staging) you can set up a second OAuth App in GitHub Enterprise and set different values for `SUBDOMAIN_SUFFIX`, `GITHUB_APP_ID`, `GITHUB_APP_SECRET`, `MANIFEST_FIREFOX_ID` and `CHROME_WEBSTORE_URL`.
+4. Create a [backup](#631-backup) on your primary VM
+5. [Restore](#632-restore) the backup on your secondary VM

+Repeat the backup and restore steps as regularly as desired to keep your secondary environment up to date.

 ## 7. `zhe-config` Specification